 For more information on ORCID please visit the IEEE Support Center

-Letters should be concisely written and may not exceed 10 double-spaced pages (12-point font, approximately 26 lines per page with 6.5-inch line length), including title; names of authors and their complete contact information; abstract; text; all figures and tables; and all references.
+Letters must be concisely written and no longer than the 5-page limit (see Page Charge Policy below) in IEEE standard print format (10-point single-spaced double-column version) using the IEEE style files, including title; names of authors and their complete contact information; abstract; text; all figures and tables; and all references.
 A manuscript should be accompanied by a 75- to 100-word abstract clearly outlining the scope and contributions of the letter and by index terms.
-Letters should be no longer than the 4-page limit in IEEE standard print format (10-point single-spaced double-column version) using the IEEE style files.
-Authors are required to upload the manuscript in double-spaced single-column format as a PDF or Word file and also the single-spaced double-column version of the manuscript at the time of submission.
+Authors are required to upload the manuscript in double-spaced single-column format as a PDF and also the single-spaced double-column version of the manuscript at the time of submission.
 Submitted Letters exceeding these guidelines will be returned to the authors for revision before being reviewed.

 All letters must be written in English.
 Introductory discussion should be kept to a minimum, and material published elsewhere should be referenced rather than reproduced or paraphrased.
 Authors should strive for maximum clarity of expression, bearing in mind that the purpose of publications dissemination of technical knowledge and that an excessively complex or poorly written presentation can only obscure the significance of the work described.
 Care should be taken in the organization of the letter, such that a logical and consistent progression of thought is evident.
 It is strongly suggested that material which is not essential to the continuity of the text (e.g., proofs, derivations, and calculations) be placed in Appendices.
 Authors with language difficulties should, whenever possible, obtain the assistance of a colleague fluent in English before submitting a manuscript for publication.